announcement

 Set up #

-In order for this policy to be run successfuly, you must sync your AWS metadata with the CloudQuery AWS source plugin, Cost and Usage data with the S3 source plugin, and PostgreSQL destination, as mentioned previously.
+In order for this policy to be run successfully, you must sync your AWS metadata with the CloudQuery AWS source plugin, Cost and Usage data with the S3 source plugin, and PostgreSQL destination, as mentioned previously.

 Download the CloudQuery CLI and use the configs below to sync the data required for this policy.
 Don't forget to set the specific bucket, region and path to the files for S3 and a connection string to your PostgreSQL destination database.